 Today’s recent college graduates grew up in the era following the passage of Americans with Disabilities Act in 1990.
 Our new survey provides the inside story of this first ADA generation, comparing the college experiences and work lives of graduates with and without disabilities.

 The 2020 Kessler Foundation National Employment and Disability Survey dispels common myths about the role of higher education in the lives of young people with disabilities, who like their peers without disabilities, are striving to transition to careers and economic independence.
 The survey also identifies disparities in career choices and employment outcomes that need the attention of educators, advocates, researchers, and policymakers.

 Among the survey resources are the June 3, 2020 press release, recording and transcript for Webinar 1, “The ADA Generation: New Perspectives on Employment and College Graduates with Disabilities,” the executive summary, and report of main findings, and information on our survey experts.
-Resources for Webinar 2 will be posted after the live webcast on June 24.
+Resources for Webinar 2: The ADA Generation: A Dialogue with Recent College Graduates are now available.